st3v/kit/README.md

 ### Metrics (Instrumentation)

 Services can't be considered production-ready until they're thoroughly instrumented with metrics that track counts, latency, health, and other periodic or per-request information.
 Go kit's [metrics package][metrics] provides a robust common set of interfaces for instrumenting your service.
-Bindings exist for common systems, from [expvar][] to [statsd][] to [Prometheus][].
+Bindings exist for common backends, from [expvar][] to [statsd][] to [Prometheus][].

 [metrics]: https://github.com/go-kit/kit/tree/master/metrics